RiccardoPazzi/Leaves_Recognition/README.md

 ### 📈 We had a local training set and a private online test set for evaluation our final mean accuracy was 92.6%
 ### 🧰 Tools and library used: Python, tensorflow, matplotlib

-Our team was composed of three students: Myself, Gianluca Ruberto and Tommaso Brumani.
+Our team was composed of three students: Gianluca Ruberto, Tommaso Brumani and myself.
 We tried many different solutions, which are summarized in the following table (also inside the Report.pdf), the final version we uploaded can be found in the notebook, it uses transfer learning from EfficientNetB7 and fine tuning along with a variety of augmentation techniques and oversampling to compensate for the dataset imbalance.

 | Model Name | Description                                                                                                                                       | Score |